- Fibrosis and simple cysts

 - Summary of breast conditions that affect breast cancer risk

 Phyllodes tumors (fill-odes or full-oh-deez; also spelled phylloides and pronounced full-oy-deez) are rare breast tumors that, like fibroadenomas, contain 2 types of breast tissue: stromal (connective) tissue and glandular (lobule and duct) tissue.
 They are most common in women in their 30s and 40s, but they may be found in women of any age can have them.
 Very rarely, phyllodes tumors can be cancer.
 (This happens in about 1 out of 10 of these tumors.)

 The tumors are usually felt as a painless lump, but some may be painful.
 They may grow quickly and stretch the skin.
 They are often hard to tell from fibroadenomas on imaging tests, or even with certain types of biopsies (the kind where a needle is used to remove a sample of tissue to look at under a microscope).
 Often the entire tumor needs to be removed to know for certain that it is a phyllodes tumor.

 Phyllodes tumors (even benign ones) can sometimes come back in the same place if they are removed without taking enough of the normal tissue around them.
 For this reason, they are treated by removing the tumor and at least a 1 cm (a little less than ½ inch) area of normal breast tissue around the tumor.

 Malignant phyllodes tumors are treated by removing them along with a wider margin of normal tissue, or by mastectomy (removing the entire breast) if needed.
 Malignant phyllodes tumors are different from the more common types of breast cancer.
 They do not respond to hormone therapy and are less likely than most breast cancers to respond to radiation therapy or the chemotherapy drugs normally used for breast cancer.
 Phyllodes tumors that have spread to distant areas are often treated more like sarcomas (soft-tissue cancers) than breast cancers.

-Because these tumors can recur, close follow-up with frequent breast exams and imaging tests are usually recommended after treatment.
+Because these tumors can come back, close follow-up with frequent breast exams and imaging tests are usually recommended after treatment.

 Last Medical Review: 03/16/2015